- Do More

-Picking the best storage option to upgrade your laptop PCâ€™s performance isnâ€™t as simple as it appears.
-Do you need a hard disk drive (HDD), a solid state drive (SSD), or a solid state hybrid drive (SSHD)?
-There are a number of important factors to consider, and none of the available solutions always provides the best performance in each category.
-As with most important decisions, you have to choose the option that can best meet your unique needs.
+Are you struggling to understand the difference between a hard disk drive (HDD), a solid state drive (SSD), and a solid state hybrid drive (SSHD)?
+There are a number of important factors to consider, so it’s best to choose the option that addresses your specific needs.

-Letâ€™s break down the key criteria to help you decide which option is right for you.
+Below, we break down the key criteria to help you decide which drive is right for you.

-Without any moving parts, SSD products are the thinnest of the available storage options.
-They're especially good for thin and light PCs and complex, industrial designs.
-For standard notebooks, SSDs are available in 5mm and 7mm heights.
-By comparison, HDDs are available in standard 7mm and 9.5mm designs.
-SSHDs debuted at 9mm, will ship at 7mm soon, and 5mm designs have been announced for shipment in 2013.
+Without any moving parts, SSDs are the thinnest of all available storage options.
+They're especially good for thin and light PCs and more complicated, industrial designs.
+For standard notebooks, SSDs are available in 7mm heights.
+HDDs are available in standard 7mm and 15mm designs.

-SSDs provide peak performance for booting and high read/write performance to supporting computing that requires enhanced multitasking capabilities.
-On the other hand, an SSHD can provide nearâ€“SSD performance for booting, launching, and loading data.
+SSDs provide peak performance for booting and high read/write performance for computing that requires enhanced multitasking capabilities.
+SSHDs can provide near-SSD performance when booting, launching, and loading.
 HDDs usually provide ample performance for the majority of PC platforms shipping today.

-At a system level, low-capacity SSDs can be affordable in the 32GB to 64GB range.
+Low-capacity SSDs can be affordable in the 250GB to 500GB range.
 But high-capacity SSDs are very expensive, especially when measured by cost per gigabyte.
 HDDs provide the lowest cost per gigabyte.
 SSHDs provide a cost per gigabyte that's slightly higher than HDDs.